 A grant has been received from the National Scenic Byways Program to enhance safety and visitor information by providing a safe deceleration lane and an accessible overlook with interpretive signage at the Mossyrock Dam viewpoint at milepost 90 on the White Pass Scenic Byway.
 The project in general includes: redevelopment of the parking area, adding sidewalks, a kiosk and attractive landscaped interpretive displays and improved restroom facilities as well as a safer ingress route for vehicles turning from US Hwy 12.
 View the press release.

-Hiking Tearsheet Maps - NEW
+Hiking Tearsheet Maps

 In response to the popularity of hiking along the byway, a hiking tearsheet map was created to direct visitors to trails in the byway corridor.
 The map side of the tearsheet outlines where the trailheads are located.
 It also features the location of visitor centers, restrooms and scenic viewpoints along the byway.
 On the flip side of the map, twelve hikes of varying degree of difficulty are highlighted with a trail description and details.
 Download the Hiking Tearsheet Map